-One key risk metric we incorporate in our underwriting decisions is target return on capital.
+One key risk metric we incorporate in our underwriting decisions is a target return on capital.
 Riskier contracts will require a higher return on capital and consequently higher prices.
-This enables us to manage risk in our overall portfolio to an acceptable level.
+This enables us to manage risk across our portfolio to an acceptable level.
 Our target returns on capital are based on an overall view of group required risk capital and capital adequacy.
 We monitor capital adequacy against required capital on an ongoing basis and report the results to our Board of Directors on a quarterly basis.
 In addition, we perform an annual "Own Risk and Solvency Assessment" (ORSA) focused specifically on firm-wide risks and capital adequacy.
-The ORSA report is an analysis of firm-wide risks and capital adequacy and is provide to our Board or Directors and regulators.
+The ORSA report is an analysis of firmwide risks and capital adequacy and is provided to our Board of Directors and regulators.

-In addition, Arch maintains ratings from the four major credit ratings agencies.
+In addition, Arch maintains ratings from the four major credit rating agencies.
 This provides an external view of Arch's own assessment of capital adequacy.